-The Urban and Regional Planning Program (URP), Taubman College of Architecture and Urban Planning, and the School for Environment and Sustainability (SEAS) offer a formal dual degree program that enables qualified students to pursue concurrent work in natural resources and environmental management and urban and regional planning, leading to the Master of Science (MS) in NRE degree from SEAS and the Master of Urban and Regional Planning (MURP) degree from Taubman College.
+The Urban and Regional Planning Program (URP), Taubman College of Architecture and Urban Planning, and the School for Environment and Sustainability (SEAS) offer a formal dual degree program that enables qualified students to pursue concurrent work in natural resources and environmental management and urban and regional planning, leading to the Master of Science (MS) in EAS degree from SEAS and the Master of Urban and Regional Planning (MURP) degree from Taubman College.
 Students would be able to complete all requirements for both degrees within six semesters of full-time study.

 Course of Study